shizmob/arcade-docs/sega/identifiers.md

 ## Game ID

-Seems to have been introduced around the start of ALL.NET and used from Naomi 2/Atomiswave onwards.
+Seems to have been introduced around the start of ALL.NET and used from at least the NAOMI2 and Atomiswave onwards.

 Format: `S[BD][A-Z]{2}`. `SC**` may be developer IDs?